 What To Do Once You Fall In Love With Someone Else While Married?

 You have to find a way, either back or forward.
-You cannot keep on betraying your partner, you cannot live a double life and you cannot deny yourself, true love, if that it is.
+You cannot keep on betraying your partner, you cannot live a double life and you cannot deny yourself true love.

 1. Consider the consequences